wmichalak/canteracontainer/readme.md

 (kineticsenv) root@<tag>:~/kinetics# python cantera_PBR.py
 ```

 Viola!
-We were able to run our Cantera simulation in the kinetics Container!
+We were able to run our Cantera simulation in the kinetics container!
 We can check if the simulation completed successfully
 by navigating to our Simulations/Outputs directing and looking for our output file.

 ```